elolab/reactoR/README.md

 #### USAGE

 Please see the vignette for an example analysis.
-This vignette will also reproduce the figures used in the publication.

-#### Citations